YogurtGaming2/YogurtGaming2/README.md

 # Welcome to my profile!

-Here you'll find a collection of my projects and contributions.
-I develop games and contribute to projects.
-I'm passionate about software development and enjoy working with a variety of programming languages.
+I develop independent games, create plugins for different tools, programs, scripts and contribute to projects.
+I'm passionate about software development, technology, game development and enjoy working with a variety of programming languages, tools and programs and exploring new ones!

 ## Languages I Use the Most